NAME

 regex

-- Add regex to the list of regular expressions that is used to
+to the list of regular expressions that

-transform automatically-derived column names.
+is used to transform automatically-derived column names.
 See the SQL NAME

 TRANSFORMATIONS section below for details.